boazsegev/plezi/websocket chatroom.md

 Root = Pathname.new(File.dirname(__FILE__)).expand_path
 ```

-Then, we set up the Plezi service's parameters - parameters which Plezi will use to create our main service and host.
+Then, we set up Plezi's Http Host parameters.

+A host, in this case, refers to the domain name that the request belongs to.
+The default domain name is a catch-all (answers requests with any domain name).
+Setting up hosts is a great way to manage sub-domains (i.e. serving two different home pages for `www.example.com` and `admin.example.com`).

-A service, in this case, is realy just a nice word for the Plezi server (which might have a number of services or hosts).
-We will have only one service and one host, so it's very easy to set up.
+We will have only one one host for this application, so it's very easy to set up.

-As you can see, some options are there for later, but are disabled for now.
+As you can see, some options are there for later, but are disabled for now. here are some of the common options:

 - **public**: this option defines the folder from which Plezi should serve public static files (html files, images etc').
 We will not be serving any static files at the moment, so this option is disabled.